eugenia1984/english/glossary.md

 - **Collaboration** refers to working together with others to achieve a common goal.

+- **collection** refers to a group of items gathered together, often because they are of the same type or share a theme.
+For instance, if you say ``I have a collection of stamps from different countries``, it means you have many stamps from various places kept together.

 - **Compensate** means to make up for something that is missed or lacking.
 It's often used to describe actions taken to balance out an absence or deficiency.
 For example: ``If you skip lunch, you might compensate by eating more at dinner``, meaning: not having lunch and then eating more later to make up for it.

 - **Compliance** means following rules and doing what is required in a job.
 It is about making sure we do things the right way.
 For example, ``In our job, compliance with safety rules keeps everyone safe``.